kubernetes/enhancements/keps/sig-apps/85-Graduate-PDB-to-Stable/README.md

 - PodDisruptionBudget was introduced in Kubernetes 1.4 as an alpha version.
 - PodDisruptionBudget was graduated to beta in Kubernetes 1.5.
+- PodDisruptionBudget was graduated to GA in Kubernetes 1.21.